TheMarlboroMan/notes/README.md

 - public: public files (login)
 - private: private files, controllers, dependencies...
 - instance: whatever it is that is specific to your install (configuration, logs...)

+## on licensing and dependencies

+This project is meant to be put in the public domain.
+All dependencies are myself and use the MIT license.
+If something looks off, drop me a line.